-Pelosi says Trump administration derailed trip plans again, with leak and security warning
+Pelosi says Trump derailed trip plans again with leak; White House calls claim 'flat out lie'

 House Speaker Nancy Pelosi's office accused the Trump administration on Friday of leaking plans for a congressional delegation to fly commercial to Afghanistan after they were denied military aircraft, saying the related security risks have forced them to postpone the trip -- in the latest escalation of the bitter feud over the partial government shutdown.

-For his part, President Trump seemed to stand by his decision a day earlier to revoke the military aircraft citing the need to negotiate a shutdown resolution.
+The White House adamantly denied the leak allegation, calling it a "flat out lie."
+And President Trump seemed to stand by his original decision a day earlier to revoke the military aircraft citing the need to negotiate a shutdown resolution.

 “Why would Nancy Pelosi leave the Country with other Democrats on a seven day excursion when 800,000 great people are not getting paid?”
 Trump tweeted Friday.